 HBV envelope glycoproteins are the key components contributing to the attachment to the hepatocyte plasma membrane, thus defining organ and species specificity of HBV.
 Viral tropism is essentially restricted to the liver.
 Although there is considerable evidence that a HBV receptor exists on hepatocyte membranes, it still remains to be identified.
 Convergent data place the receptor-binding site in the preS1 segment of HBV envelope proteins that play a key role at the early entry step for further viral infectivity, as described above.
 The preS1 (21-47) region of the envelope protein was demonstrated to be the dominant binding site to hepatoblastoma cell line (HepG2).
 More recently, the region consisting of amino acids 9-18 of the preS1 domain was identified as a conserved crucial attachment site while amino acids 28-48 as an accessory binding site.
 The receptor for the preS1 peptide seems to be a single major peptide of molecular weight 31 kD.
 The asialoglycoprotein receptor was described as playing a role in the attachment process, and numerous other cellular partners have been suggested to also contribute, such as heparin or annexin V, earlier referred to as Endonexin II[22-26].
 Interestingly, heparan sulfate proteoglycans emerged as potential major components in the HBV entry step.
 However HBV entry and different steps of this process are not characterized in detail, while it is substantially known for HCV.

 HOST-RELATED IMMUNE RESPONSES

 During viral infection, immunological reactivity usually begins with an innate response in infected cells, where viral replication induces activation of intracellular antiviral mechanisms through transcription of interferon (IFN) inducible genes.
 However, in acutely HBV infected chimpanzees no specific pattern of cellular genes expression was observed during widespread expansion of HBV in the liver, revealing an absence of innate response by infected cells.
 Interestingly, this could be thwarted by using IFN-α which has been described to inhibit HBV transcription and replication in cell culture and in humanized mice by targeting the nuclear cccDNA.
 The adaptive immune response is responsible for viral clearance as well as HBV-related diseases pathogenesis.
 In patients with acute hepatitis, the T cell response is vigorous and multispecific.
 The CD8+ T cell response, under the control of CD4+ T cells, acts on viral clearance by triggering direct hepatocyte apoptosis and by secreting IFN-γ which inhibits HBV replication.
-In chronically infected patients, a weak and focused T cell response is observed (Figure ).
+In chronically infected patients, a weak and focused T cell response is observed (Figure 2).
 This seems less related to sufficient numbers of CD8+ T cells, but more to their functional alteration.
 Human leukocyte antigen (HLA) class I and HLA class II restricted T-cell epitopes have been recently reviewed in Desmond 2008.
 Several HBV epitopes recognized by CD4+ T cells were described in the surface protein, including S2109-134, S200-214 and S337-357, with S179-194, considered as an immunodominant HLA-DR1-restricted epitope.

 Hepatitis B virus (HBV) primary infection does not induce activation of intracellular antiviral mechanisms through transcription of interferon inducible genes.
 After acute infection, the evolution to resolved hepatitis B is promoted by a vigorous and multispecific T cell response (CD4+ and CD8+ T cell) through hepatocyte apoptosis and interferon (IFN)-γ secretion, while evolution to chronicity is characterized by a weak and focused T cell response.
 Regulatory T cells (Treg) cells (LT REG) limit the function of effector T cells preventing excessive auto-destructive disease.
 A protective immunity is due in part to humoral and cellular anti-envelope response, preventing HBV attachment to hepatocytes, thus playing a critical role in prevention of infection after classical vaccination and in viral clearance in resolved hepatitis.
 HLA: Human leukocyte antigen.

 Regulatory T (Treg) lymphocytes, known to suppress the activation, differentiation and proliferation of immune cells, could be major actors in the inadequate immune responses observed during chronic HBV infection.
 The Treg response protects the host by limiting liver immunopathology while at the same time favouring the virus by inhibiting a protective T-cell response.
 The timing of the Treg response is vital; it needs to be not too late otherwise resulting in the excessive destruction of hepatocytes by effector T-cells, and not too early which would favour the establishment of chronic infection by blocking antiviral T-cell activity.
 As suggested by Manigold et al, a higher frequency of Treg cells has been described in patients with chronic infection and correlated with greater HBV DNA concentration in serum.

 The humoral immune response is based on anti-envelope protective antibodies.
 On the one hand, antibodies complex with free particles, removing them from circulation and on the other hand they prevent HBV attachment to hepatocytes, thus playing a critical role in viral clearance.
 Both viral and host factors can delay or inhibit antibody-mediated neutralization of HBV.
 As it will be further described, viral variability contributes to the failure of the humoral response.
 Other factors such as HIV coinfection or immunosuppression from a variety of causes can also negatively modulate humoral reactivity.
 Additionally, the development of an immune response, usually characterized by the strong appearance of anti-HBs antibodies, may be delayed by social stress, as identified during HBV vaccination of students under exam stress.

 GENERAL PRESENTATION OF HCV ENVELOPE GLYCOPROTEINS AND RELEVANT ANIMAL/CELL CULTURE MODELS